 Drawing insights from bad data can be costly

 I once had a consulting client say to me:

 “I’m using Google Analytics to find out who my customers are and how to target them.
 (SUPER!)
 I have a lot of visitors from Russia, so I’m running Facebook ads to that region (UH OH!).”

 Before you run ads and spend money based on lessons learned from Google Analytics, be sure you’re not drawing conclusions based on bad data.
 In my GA account, there’s a TON of spam originating from Russia.
 In fact, 100% of my traffic from Russia is spam.
 So I looked at her GA account and it was the same story.
 So I said, “Save your money.”

 I know from years working online that it takes time to get traction with any kind of content marketing, to get SEO love, and to get noticed by your audience.
 Don’t spend your energy worrying about what other people are reporting about their traffic, what matters is whether their business is benefitting from that traffic.
 Don’t get discouraged or intimidated, know that context is everything.

 5 Quick tips to getting started with Google Analytics to understand your site visitors

 These tips will help you move past the “overall traffic” stats to more meaningful insights:

-Understanding your site visitors allows you to move toward more efficient and effective strategies.
+Understanding your site visitors beyond the vanity numbers allows you to move toward more efficient and effective strategies.
 You’ll be able to cull promotional efforts that aren’t working well for you and save yourself a boatload of time and trouble, you can continually improve your site where you’re seeing underperformance, and you can focus your energy on doing those things that work best for you.
 And it won’t be guesswork.
-Using data to inform your decisions is just as important if not more important than “driving traffic.”
+Using data to inform your decisions will make marketing your business easier and a lot more fun.